worldpiececomputer-blairmunroakusa/timemachineforpeace-blairmunroakusa-wp-computer/content/kickstarter/pretext.md

 But I need to be true to what I know are my needs.
 I know what works best for me, and that is to be myself.
 People actually like being around me when I am myself.
 So I need help in my way.
 This is that.

-The first step is to start small and get my world right.
+The first step to committing myself wholly to this project is to start small and get my world right.
+I need to break my cycle of inner war, because it has only been escalating.
 This means I need the financial ability to be a creative independent on my own terms.
 I need freedom to be myself, so that I can get the big idea out of my head without risk of distortion / perversion / manipulation by disingenuine outside influence who seek to exploit and coerce and control a free thing.

 ~